AfolabiOlajide/klay-watch/README.md

 ## What is the future of Klaytn Watch?

 In the coming months more features will be added as we do more research on the [Covalent API](https://www.covalenthq.com/docs/), and also we will be adding more aesthetics to give users a feeling as though they were using a Native application.

+We consider working on a new version of the [Klaytn Watch](https://klaytnwatch.netlify.app/) after the Hackathon, where we will add more useful features that can help users to better have a good view of the Klaytn blockchain.